 Now that you know the categories and subcategories, go through your entire product range, tagging each item.

-Some items might fall in more than one category or subcategory.
+Some items might fall into more than one category or subcategory.
 Regardless, tag them.

 For example, one customer might want chino shorts to wear on a casual Sunday afternoon, out at brunch with the boys.
 On the other hand, another customer wants chino shorts to play golf.